 ❔Commonly asked questions

 Kimbap is usually enjoyed at room temperature, but you can also heat them slightly if you prefer them to be warm.
-As rice turns hard upon refrigerating, I would not recommend eating them cold.
+It is not recommended to eat kimbap cold as rice turns hard upon refrigerating.

 📖 Recipe